uccross/ssdbm2019/index.md

 * Business email and website of your organization
 * For authors of accepted papers: title and alphanumeric ID of the paper

-Please note: registration is required in order to get the VISA support letter, and the email must be sent from your business email address.
+Please note: registration is required in order to get the visa support letter, and the email must be sent from your business email address.

-We will send you your VISA support letter as a PDF via email.
+We will send you your visa support letter as a PDF via email.

 ### Accommodation